dh256git/project27/src/volunteering/index.md

 <li>
 Learn new skills, or improve your existing skills.<div id="volunteer1"></div><div id="morevolunteer1">
 {{ site.brand }} is all about learning new skills, and getting better in doing certain things, by practicing, and innovating.
-The project offers a wide range of skills to pick up and nurture, and you get to choose which is most valuable to you.All that {{ site.brand }} volunteering roles do, is setting SMART (Specific, Measurable, Achievable, Relevant, and Timely) targets for you to work towards.
+The project offers a wide range of skills to pick up and nurture, and you get to choose which is most valuable to you.
+All that {{ site.brand }} volunteering roles do, is setting SMART (Specific, Measurable, Achievable, Relevant, and Timely) targets for you to work towards.
 </div>
 <button onclick="readMoreVolunteering1()" id= "Read-More-BTN1">Read more</button>
 </li>